baetyl/baetyl/docs/guides/Device-connect-to-hub-service.md

-# Device connect to BAETYL framework with Hub Service
+# Device connect to Hub Service

 **Statement**:

 - The device system used in this test is Ubuntu 18.04
 - MQTT.fx and MQTTBox are MQTT Clients in this test, which [MQTT.fx](../Resources.html#mqtt-fx-download) used for TCP and SSL connection test and [MQTTBox](../Resources.html#mqttbox-download) used for WS (Websocket) connection test
 - The hub service image used is the official image published in the Baetyl Cloud Management Suite: `hub.baidubce.com/baetyl/baetyl-hub`
 - You can also build the required Hub service image by using Baetyl source code.
-Please see [How to build image from source code](../install/Build-from-Source.md)
+Please see [Build Baetyl from source](../install/Build-from-Source.md)

 The complete configuration reference for [Hub Module Configuration](Config-interpretation.html#baetyl-hub).

 **NOTE**：Darwin can install Baetyl by using Baetyl source code.
-Please see [How to build image from source code](../install/Build-from-Source.md).
+Please see [Build Baetyl from source](../install/Build-from-Source.md).

 ## Workflow

-- Step 1: Install Baetyl and its example configuration, more details please refer to [Quick-install-Baetyl](../install/Quick-Install.md)
+- Step 1: Install Baetyl and its example configuration, more details please refer to [Quickly install Baetyl](../install/Quick-Install.md)
 - Step 2: Modify the configuration according to the usage requirements, and then execute `sudo systemctl start baetyl` to start the Baetyl in Docker container mode, or execute `sudo systemctl restart baetyl` to restart the Baetyl.
 Then execute the command `sudo systemctl status baetyl` to check whether baetyl is running.
 - Step 3: Configure the MQTT Client according to the connection protocol selected.
   - If TCP protocol was selected, you only need to configure the username and password(see the configuration option username and password of principals) and fill in the corresponding port.